Have you ever stopped to think about why you prefer one website over another?

 Sometimes having a strong base color does all the heavy lifting.

-25. Red and blue: simple and complementary
+25. Red, navy blue, and baby blue: simple and complementary

 Since red and blue naturally complement one another, the resulting color palette feels both bold and familiar.